appveyor/website/src/docs/build-environment.md

 * `Visual Studio 2017 Preview`

-The aim is to stay in sync with the [release rhythm](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-release-rhythm#previews) of VS2017.
+The aim is to stay in sync with the [release rhythm](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-release-rhythm#previews) of Visual Studio 2017.

 ## Choosing image for your builds